sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/monitor-server-resources.md

 You can also download dynamic runtime asset definitions from [Bonsai][14] and register the asset with `sensuctl create --file filename.yml`.

-Then, use this command to register the [nagiosfoundation check plugin collection][15], which you'll use later for your webserver check:
+Then, use this command to register the [Sensu Processes Check][15] dynamic runtime asset, which you'll use later for your webserver check:

 {{< code shell >}}
-sensuctl asset add ncr-devops-platform/nagiosfoundation:0.5.2 -r nagiosfoundation
+sensuctl asset add sensu/sensu-processes-check:0.2.0 -r sensu-processes-check
 {{< /code >}}

 To confirm that both dynamic runtime assets are ready to use, run: